AthfanFasee/Cookies-Site/README.md

 # Cookies-Site
-CRUD COOKIES HERE

-A Site I made using only vanilla JS where users can create, update and delete cookies as needed.
-They can also display the existing cookies in a user-friendly manner
+Created a user-friendly website using only vanilla JS, enabling users to create, update, and delete cookies as needed.
+The site also provides a seamless display of existing cookies.